top of page

 Weekly Workshop Details:

-** NOTE - We will hold one additional meeting after the Thanksgiving weekend, day & time TBD
+** NOTE - We will hold one additional meeting after the completion of Tech Week, day & time TBD

 Thursdays, 7:15 - 8:45 PM